-- Sichuan boiled fish & Sichuan boiled beef are made with tender fish or beef slices in a numbingly spicy broth seasoned with chilli bean paste, toasted dried chilli, Sichuan pepper, etc. They are irresistibly delicious!
+- Sichuan boiled fish & Sichuan boiled beef are made with tender fish or beef slices in a numbingly spicy broth seasoned with chili bean paste, toasted dried chilli, Sichuan pepper, etc. They are irresistibly delicious!

 How to substitute

-I have yet to come across any seasoning that lives up to the intricate flavours of Sichuan chilli bean paste.
+I have yet to come across any seasoning that lives up to the intricate flavours of Sichuan chili bean paste.
 So I cannot name anything as an interchangeable ingredient that delivers a fairly similar taste.

 However, if you are really craving a dish that calls for it, here are some alternatives you can consider.
 They taste quite different but still work for making a delicious dish.